ReCommenXer/BFTest/README.md

                                 end
                             end
                         end
-                        if _G.AutoFarmGunMastery and StartMasteryGunMagnet then
+                        if AutoFarmGunMastery and StartMasteryGunMagnet then
                             if v.Name == "Monkey [Lv.
 14]" then
                                 if (v.HumanoidRootPart.Position - PosMonMasteryGun.Position).Magnitude <= 250 and v:FindFirstChild("Humanoid") and v:FindFirstChild("HumanoidRootPart") and v.Humanoid.Health > 0 then
                                     v.HumanoidRootPart.Size = Vector3.new(2,2,2)